devmasyadi/Data-Model-Scan-Plat-Nomor-Kendaraan-Tensor-Flow/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 981 images.
+The dataset includes 1012 images.
-Scan Plat Nomor Kendaraan Indonesia are annotated in YOLO v5 PyTorch format.
+Scan Plat Nomor Kendaraan Indonesia are annotated in COCO format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)